 About The Marlboro Farm

-Started in 2002, the organic farm at Marlboro College provides members of the community an opportunity to learn about vegetable gardening and literally reap the benefits.
-Located just south of the Persons' parking lot, the farm includes about 5,000 square feet of terraced gardens on a nice south-facing slope.
-A large compost bin breaks down all the food and paper waste from the dining hall into rich garden soil.
-Plans are underway for a solar-heated greenhouse, to provide for more year-round production.
-Students and community members are encouraged to take part in farming activities in the spring and fall, including planting, weeding, landscaping and harvesting on a regular basis as well as on "work days."
+A large compost bin breaks down all the food and some paper waste from the dining hall into rich garden soil.
+Students and community members are encouraged to take part in farming activities in the spring and fall, including planting, weeding, landscaping, and harvesting on a regular basis as well as on "work days."
 Farm managers stay through the summer to keep the garden growing and harvest produce for community members.
+A "farm to fork" community dinner often welcomes back students and faculty in September.